Skip to content

 Tip

 You do not need to use these buttons in normal operation.
-They are there in case your DDRC-24 has issues and/or miniDSP Support instructs you to refresh the firmware.
+They are there in case your DDRC-24 has issues or miniDSP Support instructs you to refresh the firmware.
+They can also be used when downgrading from a beta release to the previous stable release.

-To convert to the standard version (without Dirac Live), click on Convert to 2x4 HD.
+To begin, click on Convert to 2x4 HD.
 After confirming, the device will disconnect and you will need to reconnect to it.

 The miniDSP DDRC-24 presets will not be converted to the 2x4 HD.
 When reconnecting, you can choose to either restore all presets to their default values or to use existing 2x4 HD presets.